marcel-balint/easy-recipes/README.md

     - At the top-right side of the page, the user will be presented with _Edit_ and _Delete_ buttons.

 - **Edit Recipes**
-    - Users are able to edit a recipe by clicking the _Edit_ button that will be displayed on top-right side of the recipe page.
+    - Users are able to edit a recipe by clicking the _Edit_ button that will be displayed on top-right side of each recipe page.
       A form pre-populated with the details from the recipe record will be displayed.
 Users can make any changes that they require.
 - **Delete Recipes**
     - Users may choose to delete any recipe by clicking the _Delete_ button from the recipe page page (the recipe is deleted from the database).